gabriel-laet/api-docs/src/docs/resources/authorization/index.md

   }) {
     clientMutationId
     user {
-        api_key
+        apiKey
     }
   }
 }
 ```

 The operation is considered with success when the user node from response has data.
-Then, you need to use field `api_key` in header for the next operations how described in authentication on conventions.
+Then, you need to use field `apiKey` in header for the next operations how described in authorization introduction.

-> TODO: (sec) Verify if this operation is allowed against brute force operations, after, inspect if UserNode has some sensitive data.
+> TODO: (sec) Verify if this operation is protected against brute force, after, inspect if UserNode has some sensitive data.

 ### Logout